kagizaraya/miniaxe_lp_build_guide/README_en.md

 ## Confirm contents
 The following parts are included in the kit.
 Please check whether there is any shortage before work.

+The soldered kit includes only the part number (13) and later, so please check.

 ![Contents of kit](images/IMG_3092.jpg)

 Number | Name | Value | Qty | Remarks | Place